 Planned program of work in field and clinical experiences in 7-12 science classrooms.
 Focus is on teaching science to all students, developing units of instruction which utilize the scientific method for investigating data and decision making for use with diverse student populations.
 Laboratory experience and the use of technology in analyzing data is emphasized.
+(Graded "satisfactory/unsatisfactory.")

 (To be taken concurrently with Education 253.)
+Credit: 1 Hour.

-EDUC 251ss Diverse Learners - Field Experience - Teaching Social Studies
+EDUC 251ss Diverse Learners - Field Experience -Teaching Social Studies

 Planned program of work in field and clinical experiences in 7-12 social studies classrooms.
-Focus is on teaching social studies to all students, developing units of instruction which feature integrated content, critical thinking and problem solving skills, and technology for use with diverse student populations with respect to national, state and local curricular standards (to be taken concurrently with Education 253).
+Focus is on teaching social studies to all students, developing units of instruction which feature integrated content, critical thinking and problem solving skills, and technology for use with diverse student populations with respect to national, state and local curricular standards.
+(Graded "satisfactory/unsatisfactory.")